 TikTok is an effective platform to create and share trends globally across a diverse audience.
 The app grew in popularity last year but has gotten a stronger “boost” since the start of the pandemic, which paved the way for TikTok For Business.
 The platform even doubled-down on marketing opportunities by offering small business credits for brands running TikTok ads for the first time.

-TikTok positions itself as an avenue for marketers to create work that becomes part of its community through its self-serve advertising initiative, TikTok For Business.
+TikTok positions itself as an avenue for marketers to create content that becomes part of its community through its self-serve advertising initiative, TikTok For Business.

-TikTok is currently facing political heat in the US because of its ties to China, being a Chinese-owned company itself.
+In 2020, TikTok is faced political heat in the US because of its ties to China, being a Chinese-owned company itself.
 The Trump administration ran ads on Facebook asking people to sign a petition to ban TikTok over cybersecurity concerns giving a larger platform to concerns surrounding user data misuse and national security interests.

 What's a reward without a little risk?
-As compulsive experimenters here at EmberTribe, we love taking risks because sometimes they pay off big time, and we always learn something new.
+TikTok isn't the biggest name in the ads game, but the popularity of the app only continues to grow.
+Besides, as compulsive experimenters here at EmberTribe, we love taking risks because sometimes they pay off big time, and we always learn something new.

 TikTok has been downloaded approximately 165 million times in the US and more than 2 billion times globally according to Sensor Tower.
 That, in itself, speaks a multitude of possibilities for your brand!
 Think of the audiences you can reach in new and engaging ways, especially as an early adopter of this ad delivery service.

 Video content is proving to be the future of conversion-centric marketing creative, and TikTok shows us that short videos are the hottest thing in social.

 Regardless of TikTok’s fate, going all-in now on your campaigns will drive both sales and awareness from your audiences.

 Are you ready to try TikTok For Business for your social media campaigns?
 Here's to explosive growth!